haakco/deploying-laravel-app/Stage_3/README.md

 fi
 ```

-Finally we do a quick logrotate just in case and start supervisor.
+Finally, we do a quick logrotate just in case and start supervisor.

 ```shell
 ## Rotate logs at start just in case